Policy Optimization over General State and Action Spaces: Introduction

 This paper is organized as follows.
-We first formally introduce the problems of interest in Section 2.
-Section 3 is devoted to the development of the PMD method for solving RL problems with general state and action spaces.
-The development of the PDA method is detailed in Section 4, whose structure is parallel to that of Section 3.
-Finally some concluding remarks are made in Section 5.
+We first formally introduce the problems of interest in~\cref{sec:s1}. \Cref{sec:s2} then generalizes the PMD method to RL problems over general spaces.
+The development of the new PDA method is detailed in~\cref{sec:exact_PDA}, whose structure is parallel to that of~\cref{sec:s2}.
+Numerical experiments are studied in~\cref{sec:numerical_experiments}, and we end with some concluding remarks in~\cref{sec:conclusion}.

-\subsection{Notation and terminology}
+\subsection{Notation and Terminology}